trytouca/trytouca/docs/basics/submit.md

 workflow, takes a short, unique, and URL-friendly testcase name, maps that to a corresponding input and passes that input to our code under test.
-In the above code snippet, once we receive the output of our `find_student` workflow, we use `add_result` to track various characteristics of that output.
+In the above code snippet, once we receive the output of our `find_student` workflow, we use `check` to track various characteristics of that output.
 Touca notifies us if these characteristics change in a future version of our `find_student` workflow.

 We can track any number of variables in each Touca test workflow.
 More importantly, we can track important variables that might not necessarily be